angeal185/domscript/README.md

-your end results should always have domscript running similar speed to native js. the lower the amount of methods included in the domscript prototype, the faster closer it should be. if you don't use it, exclude it.
+your end results should always have domscript running similar speed to native js. the lower the amount of methods included in the domscript prototype, the faster and closer it should be. if you don't use it, exclude it.

 - [index](#documentation)